Therapy

 Additional roles

 Between August 2018 and July 2021, I was on the Board of Trustees at the St Barnabas Centre in Norwich.
-This organization offers low-cost counseling and psychotherapy to people in the local community.
+This organization offers low-cost counselling and psychotherapy to people in the local community.

 From 2016 to 2019, I facilitated seminar groups for trainees on the Doctoral Clinical Psychology Programme, at the University of East Anglia.